auth0/docs/articles/scopes/current/oidc-scopes.md

 * `profile` (so you can personalize the email with the user's name)
 * `email` (so you know where to send the welcome email)
 3. Your Auth0 Authorization Server redirects the user to the login prompt.
-4. The user authenticates using Google and sees a consent page listing the permissions Auth0 will give to your app, which include access to their profile information and email address.
+4. The user authenticates and sees a consent page listing the scopes Auth0 will give to your app, which include access to their profile information and email address.
-5. The user accepts and authorizes your app to have this level of access to their information stored by Google.
+5. The user accepts and authorizes your app to have this level of access to their information stored by Auth0.
 6. Your app now has access to the user's profile information and email address.

 ## Standard claims